esnthere/IEIT/README.md

    To ensure high speed, save images and lables of each dataset with 'mat/npz' files.
 Only need to run '**data_preparation_example_for_koniq.py**' once for each dataset.
 Enhanced images and files for slection probability can be download from [Enhanced images](https://pan.baidu.com/s/1vSeiH61x5TD5VIRn8NKOVw?pwd=wz98).
 Please download these files and put them into the same folder of code.

 ### 2. Load pre-trained weight for test
-   The models pre-trained on KonIQ-10k with 5%, 10%, 25%, 80% samples are released.
-The dataset are randomly splitted several times during training, and each released model is obtained from the first split (numpy. random. seed(1)).
+   The models pre-trained on KonIQ-10k, SPAQ, LIVEW, RBID, CID2013 are released.
+The dataset are randomly splitted several times during training, and each released model is obtained from one split.
 The model file '**my_vision_transformer.py**' is modified from open accessed source code of [DEIT](https://github.com/facebookresearch/deit) and [TIMM](https://github.com/huggingface/pytorch-image-models/tree/main/timm).

    The pre-trained models can be downloaded from: [Pre-trained models](https://pan.baidu.com/s/1IoGWFXKSi-ljYaWB6mOeaw?pwd=f4wv ).
-Please download these files and put them in the same folder of code and then run '**test_example_koniq_*n*percent.py**' to make intra/cross dataset test for models trained on *n%* samples.
+Please download these files and put them in the same folder of code and then run '**test_example_of_*dataset*.py**' to test models trained on the *dataset*.
+You can make both cross-dataset and intra-dataset of the model trained on KonIQ-10k.

 ## For train: